zenith110/pokemon_battle_sim/README.md

 * Allow peer to peer battles between users, as well as local host battles

 ## Technology
-* Uses Python for the main menu
+* Uses Python for the battle enginer rendering
-* Uses Rust for the battle engine, rendering, and various other handling
+* Uses Rust for the networking portion